ybribri/matrix/README.md

 entries()
 ```
 > ** All the prototype functions are rebuilt for this class.

-> ** In most cases, an index in callback function is seperated to a row index and colum index **
+> ** In most cases, an index in callback function is seperated into a row index and colum index

-> ** a few prototype functions are added compared to Array class.
+> ** a few prototype functions are added only for matrix class.

 ### EXAMPLE
 ```